lorisleiva/blog-2019-vuepress/articles/20200315 Visualise your users as Minecraft villagers/index.md

 ## Into the world of Minecraft Mods

-Now that we have our MySQL replication ready, let's have a little introduction on Minecraft Mod.
+Now that we have our MySQL replication ready, let's have a little introduction on Minecraft Mods.

 A _Minecraft Mod_ is a Minecraft extension that one can code in **Java** using the [Minecraft Forge](http://files.minecraftforge.net/) API.